Springle3152/ohapp/readme.md

 ```
 If this statement does not give you any errors, Flask is installed and ready to be used.
 Now you can run the app.

-Flask uses extensions to make the app do what we want it to do.
+Flask uses extensions to make the app work.
 You need to install five extensions before you can run the app.
-The first is to remember environment variables:
+The **first** is to remember environment variables:
 ```
 (venv) $ pip install python-dotenv
 ```
-Now install the Flask-wtf (wtf = what the forms) extension so that the forms work properly:
+The **second** extension has to do with web forms.
+To install, type:
 ```
 (venv) $ pip install flask-wtf
 ```
-Install this extension to make the database work:
+Install the **third** extension to make the database work:
 ```
 (venv) $ pip install flask-sqlalchemy
 ```
-This extension is a Flask wrapper for Alembic, a database migration framework for SQLAlchemy:
+The **fourth** extension you need to install is a Flask wrapper for Alembic, a database migration framework for SQLAlchemy:
 ```
 (venv) $ pip install flask-migrate
 ```
-This one is for retrieving password-protected interviews:
+Install the **fifth** extension which is for retrieving password-protected interviews:
 ```
 (venv) $ pip install flask-login
 ```